maxjmohr/fynd/README.md

  ┃ ┃ ┗ 📜frontend_requirements.txt
 ```

-## Exemplary usage
+## Exemplary automated use cases

 Hereinafter, we provide some use cases of working with the fynd codebase.
 The following examples are not exhaustive and are meant to provide a starting point for working with the codebase.
+Upon request, we can provide access keys and other necessary data to run the code.

 > [!NOTE]
 > The code snippets provided are exemplary and may not work out of the box.
-They are meant to provide a conceptual starting point for working with the codebase.
+Reasons can vary from missing API keys to  The examples are meant to provide a conceptual starting point for working with the codebase.

-### Start local server

 ### Add new location master data